Speech Therapy Spanish D Materials

-For parents/professionals that just need materials for the sound D. Some of you just need one sound and this is an economical way to do that!
+For parents/professionals that just need materials for the sound D (in Spanish).
+Some of you just need one sound and this is an economical way to do that!

 One day, I was working with a child who had trouble saying /s/ and had been in therapy for years.
 The child and I had just started working together.
-One day, I sent home a homework sheet with a few notes on how to say /s/ and what cues had been working best.
+After a session, I sent home a homework sheet with a few notes on how to say /s/ and what cues had been working best.
 This parent called and said "Thank you!!
 We had been practicing /s/ for years but no one had told us to say ‘tongue behind teeth.’
 It’s really working."

 This was shocking!
 How could a child have been in therapy for years and the parents not know helpful cues?!
 How successful could home practice really be if the parents had no idea what they were doing?

 So....I started creating "how to say____(sound)" and "common cues" handouts and they were quite popular.

 Well, not really.
 I needed to speed this process up!